- Benefits

 -

-Domestic servants such as housekeepers who receive “at least $2,200 in 2020 from one employer in a calendar year, or if they work a total of more than eight hours a week for one or more employers.”
+Domestic workers, such as housekeepers, earning at least $2,200 in 2020 from a single employer or working more than eight hours a week for one or more employers.

 Overtime: What Is a Workweek?

-A workweek, defined by FLSA, is a fixed and regularly recurring period of 168 hours, which is seven consecutive 24 hour days.
-This means a workweek does not have to follow a calendar week.
+A workweek, as defined by the FLSA, is a fixed and regularly recurring period of 168 hours, equivalent to seven consecutive 24-hour days.
+This means a workweek does not have to align with a calendar week.

-The FLSA only covers overtime during a workweek and does not specify overtime for weekends and holidays.
-Any change in pay during these times is based on contractual agreements between you and the employer.
+The FLSA does not specify overtime pay for weekends or holidays; any additional pay during these times is typically governed by contractual agreements between the employee and employer.

 Overtime For Part-Time And Full-Time Employees